The Bankrate promise

 Replicating this trip today, I would opt to redeem All Nippon Airways (ANA) miles for a round-trip economy class or business class ticket.
 ANA is an American Express transfer partner, so you can transfer Membership Rewards to ANA at a 1:1 ratio.

-The Platinum Card® from American Express is currently offering 80,000 points after you spend $6,000 on purchases on your new card in your first six months, which can go a long way toward your ticket purchase.
+The Platinum Card® from American Express is currently offering 80,000 points after you spend $8,000 on purchases in the first six months, which can go a long way toward your ticket purchase.

 All-inclusive family vacation to Cabo